sno2/xlang/README.md

 The web playground uses the [Monaco Editor](https://microsoft.github.io/monaco-editor/), [xterm.js](https://xtermjs.org/), and a Wasm build of xlang to interpret programs on the web.
-The generated playground files are checked into Git to avoid complex deployments.
 Build the playground using

 ```
 zig build playground